 Do You Want to Enter the Great Gumbo Cook-off?

-If you would like to compete, the entry fee is $40, at least 5 gallons of gumbo, and the cooked rice to go with it.
-Call (210)854-3060 to enter or e-mail email@example.com.
-There are three categories: professional, amateur and culinary students.
+If you would like to compete, the entry fee is $40.
+Contestants must bring at least 5 gallons of gumbo, and the cooked rice to go with it. e-mail [email protected] (210-854-3060) There are three categories: professional, amateur and culinary students.
 Professionals are gumbo cooks who have a restaurant, work in one, or do catering and the like.
 This includes people who make their living in food service.
 Amateurs are people who do not cook for a living.
 Culinary Students are those currently enrollled in a culinary program.
 This year we are pleased to have Kiolbassa Provisions Company sponsor the culinary division of our gumbo cookoff.
 The gumbo must be cooked on the grounds of the festival.
 You need to provide the cooked rice to go with the gumbo.
-The committee will provide cups, spoons, sanitary gloves and napkins. if you use seafood, you can charge $2.50 a cup (five tickets).
-If you don't, the price is $2.00 a cup (four tickets) cups are 6 ounces.
+The committee will provide cups, spoons, sanitary gloves and napkins.
+If you use seafood, you can charge $3.00 a cup.
+If you don't, the price is $2.50 a cup for 6 ounces.
 You will be given a collection can for the customers to place their food tickets in.
 You will be paid 70% of the value of the tickets based on the number of tickets you collect.
-The rest of the proceeds will be used to help fund the work of the sponsoring organization, the non-profit Medina Lake Betterment Association, Inc.
+The rest of the proceeds will be used to help fund the work of the sponsoring organization, the non-profit Lakehills Community Center.

 The Cajun Festival has built its reputation for featuring an incredible array of Cajun delicacies, authentically prepared, with strict attention to Cajun tradition and exacting recipes by our volunteer cooks.
 No expense or effort is spared in the preparation.
 No outside food vendors are allowed to cook Cajun Festival dishes.

-Specialties include: Crawfish Pie, Crawfish Etouffee, Jambalaya, Red Beans and Rice, Cajun Meat Pies, Cajun Popcorn Shrimp, Fried Catfish and Boudin.
-Barbecue favorites include Kiolbassa Sausage on a stick, Brisket Tacos and Boudin.
-Desserts included: Bread Pudding with Whiskey Sauce, Pecan Pralines, Pecan Tarts and Buttermilk tarts and assorted cakes.
+Specialties include: Crawfish Pie, Crawfish Etouffee, Jambalaya, Boudin, Red Beans and Rice, Cajun Meat Pies, Cajun fried Shrimp, and Catfish.
+Barbecue favorites include Kiolbassa Sausage on a stick, Boudin Poppers.
+Desserts include: Bread Pudding with Whiskey Sauce, Pecan Pralines, Pecan Tarts and Buttermilk tarts and assorted cakes.

 "You'll Love The Friendly Atmosphere, Great Music and Of Course Delicious Cajun Food!"